snipsco/snips-platform-android-demo/README.md

 # Snips Android Demo
 A demo of the Snips Platform for Android

-This show basic integration of the snips platform in an android application.
+This shows basic integration of the snips platform in an Android application.

 ## Compiling